Keyboard shortcuts

 2. Group by tick.

-3. Sort within tick by priority class, then source ordering.
+3. Sort within tick by priority class, then source_id, then source_seq, then arrival_seq.

 Every command produces a Receipt reporting whether it was accepted, which tick it was applied at, and a reason code if rejected.